Aliases for PARVA Gene

 GeneCards Summary for PARVA Gene

 PARVA (Parvin Alpha) is a Protein Coding gene.
-Diseases associated with PARVA include Adiaspiromycosis and Breast Giant Fibroadenoma.
-Among its related pathways are Cell junction organization and ERK Signaling.
-GO annotations related to this gene include actin binding.
+Diseases associated with PARVA include Breast Giant Fibroadenoma.
+Among its related pathways are Cell junction organization and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding.
 An important paralog of this gene is PARVB.